AWegnerGitHub/awegnergithub.github.io-content/2009_10_30_automated-template-for-membership-applications.md

 ## Introduction

-Not t0o long ago, applications for new membership in Team Vipers consisted of someone wandering onto the site, posting a few words and an administrator saying they were accepted as a member.
+Not too long ago, applications for new membership in Team Vipers consisted of someone wandering onto the site, posting a few words and an administrator saying they were accepted as a member.
 This worked when we were a small community.
 We aren't small any more.
 We have 5 servers and hundreds of players a day.
 Each server has their own sub-community.
 There are players joining the forums that entire groups of people have never met because they play exclusively on one game server.